donle3/timesaving-adblock-filters/README.md

 1. In the Brave or Vivaldi browser, add the URL for this list as a "custom filter list" (see 'how-to' above)
 2. Visit and log in to the Instagram website
 3. In the browser options menu, select the "Add to home screen" option and install
-4. Open the newly-installed Instagram PWA from your homescreen and accept the prompt to enable notifications from Instagram
+4. Open the newly-installed Instagram PWA (Progressive Web App) from your homescreen and accept the prompt to enable notifications from Instagram
 6. In Instagram "Notifications > Push Notifications" settings, turn off all push notifications except for "Messages from individual and group chats".

 You'll now have a nicely-functioning version of the Instagram app that lets you stay connected with your friends without all the time-wasting content.